AntonelliLab/supersmartR-workshop/README.md

 # supersmartR Workshop <img src="https://raw.githubusercontent.com/AntonelliLab/supersmartR/master/logo.png" height="300" align="right"/>

-> 17 Sept.
-2019, Gothenburg Global Biodiversity Centre, Gothenburg, Sweden.
+> These resources were originally put together for a one-day workshop for the Gothenburg Global Biodiversity Centre, Gothenburg, Sweden on the 17th Sept.
+2019.

+> To learn the `supersmartR` approach yourself, you can follow the instructions layed out in the [slides](https://github.com/AntonelliLab/supersmartR-workshop/blob/master/assets/slides.pdf).

 [`supersmartR`](https://github.com/AntonelliLab/supersmartR) is a series of R packages that form a phylogenetic pipeline.